We've been making bouldering mats for over 15 years, and falling on them long before that.

-There are 3 types of crash pads: Satellite, Full and Oversized.
+There are three types of crash pads: satellite, full and oversized.
 Each plays a specific role in protecting you when you fall.
-There are also 2 different types of openings, Taco and Hinge style pads, these each have their pros and cons too.
+There are also two different types of openings: taco and hinge style pads – these each have their pros and cons too.

 These are small crash pads that are used to cover the gaps where two pads meet, protect your fall on a sit-start, protect low traverses or cover outlying roots and rocks.
 They're usually slim and portable and are used alongside a bigger bouldering mat.